sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 ====

 You can define this type using concise syntax,  or you can configure options with expanded syntax.

+Sensible matches dates that span multiple lines.
+To enable this behavior, Sensible joins the lines returned by the method using whitespaces as the separators, and runs the regular expression on the joined text.

 Simple syntax
 ----